sakshi-vats/tda-for-crypto/README.md

 It is suitable for the field as it extracts information from multidimensional data instead of trying to fit a model.
 It attempts to describe the shape of data cloud points.
 The topological information thus obtained gives qualitative differences which allows recognition of patterns among the data.

 ## Approach
-We apply TDA on Bitcoin time series data from 2016 to 2019 to get the L1 norm of the persistent landscape.
-On the output obtained, we apply different algorithms, k-means, Gaussian Mixture Models, Fuzzy C-Means, to show the dependence between two time series.
-We also compare the different models and find which TDA based methodology is the most suitable for identifying critical transitions.
+In this novel approach, TDA is applied on Bitcoin time series data from 2016 to 2019 to get the L1 norm of the persistent landscape.
+On the output obtained, different clustering algorithms are applied, k-means, Gaussian Mixture Models, Fuzzy C-Means; to show the dependence between two time series.
+A comparative analysis on the different models is carried out to find which TDA based methodology is the most suitable for identifying critical transitions.